ryanczm/Analytic-Musings/_posts/2024-01-06-floating-storage.md

 Returning back to the main paper, rather than analytically model the choice with options, they use AIS data from MarineTraffic from 2014-2016.
 They then manually categorize tankers on time-charter into _storage only_, _storage & voyage_ and _transport_.
 A tanker is assigned _storage & voyage_ if it is laden & stationary.
 They measure this by labelling vessels with draught above 15m and speed below 6 knots as stationary.
 Plugging in the numbers into the excess profit formula, they calculate the profit for each vessel.

 We can see it does look like positive excess profits over the alternative voyage-charter strategy still happens.
+Clearly, profits are to be made, and the question for firms is how to predict such opportunities in advance to get ahead of the competition.

 ## Conclusion